vgvassilev/clad/docs/userDocs/source/user/DevelopersDocumentation.rst

 Without it, the only way to reach the code is ``-gembed-source``, which puts it in the object; lldb reads that and gdb does not support it at all.
-When debug information is asked for and neither is in place, clad says so once and names the flag that fits the debugger being tuned for.
+When debug information is asked for and neither is in place, Clad says so once and names the flag that fits the debugger being tuned for.
 Giving the flag with no directory writes nothing and turns that advice off, which is the only way to: a plugin's diagnostic belongs to no ``-W`` group.